en-wl/wordlist/README.md

-`v` is used for common variants where there is clear agreement on the preferred form and the variant is reasonably frequent.  `V` is used for less common but still clearly acceptable variants; typical cases are variants marked as “also” in Merriam-Webster, or spellings that are only recognized by some major dictionaries.  `-` is used when the variant is generally not listed in standard dictionaries, but there is some evidence of real-world usage.  `@` is used for archaic spellings of the word.  `x` is used for outright
+`v` is used for common variants where there is clear agreement on the preferred form and the variant is reasonably frequent.  `V` is used for less common but still clearly acceptable variants; typical cases are variants marked as "also" in Merriam-Webster, or spellings that are only recognized by some major dictionaries.  `-` is used when the variant is generally not listed in standard dictionaries, but there is some evidence of real-world usage.  `@` is used for archaic spellings of the word.  `x` is used for outright